Boarding Services at AHSH

 Where do I pick my pet up/drop my pet off?

-Our new dog boarding and grooming facility now share an entrance in the lower level of our hospital next to E. Cherokee Drive (southeast corner of our building).
+Our new dog boarding and grooming facility now share an entrance in the lower level of our hospital next to E. Cherokee Drive (southeast corner of our building with a purple awning).
 Cats will still be dropped off in our main hospital entrance unless they are in the same family as a dog boarder.
 If together, both pets can enter the lower level boarding area and the kitty will be transported by our staff to our upstairs cat boarding facility.

 When can I pick my pet up/drop my pet off?